matchavez/mc/pages/cv/default.md

 title: 'Curriculum Vitae'
 ---

-!!
-This is obviously incomplete and not for public consumption.
+!! :fa-flag: This is obviously incomplete and not for public consumption.

 ---